Saudi Arabia: Saudi crude output still downbeat in March; Brent prices pick up

 Saudi crude output declined 8.6% last year, and is set to fall further this year, albeit at a gentler pace.
 Our panelists had projected an expansion until the Kingdom’s recent commitment to prolong its unilateral 1.0 mbpd cut until the end of Q2 2024.
 This is separate from OPEC+ production curbs in place since June 2023 that are due to last until the end of 2024.

 Looking further ahead, oil production is set to recover to near peak levels next year as production curbs are rolled back.
-That said, the recovery ahead is projected to be less strong than initially expected by the market; the national oil firm Aramco abandoned its plan to raise capacity to 13.00 mbpd from 12.00 mbpd by 2027 in January, with the government seeking to diversify the economy and to switch to natural gas production.
+That said, the recovery ahead is projected to be less strong than initially expected by the market; the national oil firm Aramco abandoned its plan to raise capacity to 13.00 mbpd from 12.00 mbpd by 2027 in January, with the government seeking to diversify the economy and a switch to natural gas production.

 Analysts at Goldman Sachs said: